Train (band): 1998–2000: Train

-Train is the band's eponymous debut album.
+Train is the band's debut album.
 Initially released on Aware/RED, a joint venture with Columbia, A&R executive Tim Devine picked up the record for release on Columbia.
 The album was released on February 24, 1998, with a different track listing from its independent counterpart.
 It was self-produced for $25,000, and three singles from the album were released.
 The first single released, "Meet Virginia", was sent to adult album alternative radio in March 1998.
 In 2000, it became a top-20 hit on the Billboard Hot 100, peaking at number 20.
 The second single, "Free", was released in July 1998 and experienced success on pop/mainstream rock stations, and the third single was "I Am", released in 1999.
 The album brought the band national fame, and was certified platinum by the RIAA.
 Following the success of the debut album, the band began working on their second album.

 2001–2002: Drops of Jupiter

 Drops of Jupiter, the band's second album, was produced by Brendan O' Brien, who has also worked with artists such as Pearl Jam, King's X, Bob Dylan, Bruce Springsteen & The E-Street Band and Neil Young.
 Before the release of the second album, the band released the single "Drops of Jupiter (Tell Me)".
 The song was a massive hit; it entered the Hot 100 on March 10, 2001, and spent 54 weeks on the chart before being relegated to the recurrents chart.
 The song won a Grammy Award for Best Rock Song, as well as a Grammy Award for Best Arrangement, which was written by Paul Buckmaster, known for his string arrangements for Elton John.
-(The band reportedly hired Buckmaster expressly to create a sound similar to his arrangement for John's "Burn Down The Mission".)
+(The band reportedly hired Buckmaster expressly to create a sound similar to his arrangement for John's "Burn Down the Mission".)

 The album Drops of Jupiter was released on March 27, 2001, and became Train's first multi-platinum album, with the success of the lead single.
 The album was Train's first top ten album, peaking at number six on the Billboard 200.
 The album was also a top ten hit in the United Kingdom, where it peaked at number eight.
-"She's on Fire", the second single from Drops of Jupiter was a modest success and was featured in the 2001 comedy The Animal and the 2003 animated comedy Rugrats Go Wild.
+"She's on Fire", the second single from Drops of Jupiter, was a modest success and was featured in the 2001 comedy The Animal and the 2003 animated comedy Rugrats Go Wild.
 The album was eventually certified double platinum in the United States and in Canada.
 It was also certified gold in Australia.

 During the Drops of Jupiter tour, the band released a live DVD of a sold-out concert in the band's hometown of San Francisco at The Warfield.
-The DVD was titled "Midnight Moon" and featured Train's hits from the first two albums among others.
+The DVD was titled Midnight Moon and featured Train's hits from the first two albums among others.
 The concert was recorded on May 26, 2001.